-Stakeholder pensions are a form of defined-contribution personal pension.
+Stakeholder pensions are a form of defined contribution personal pension.
 They have low and flexible minimum contributions, capped charges and a default investment strategy if you don’t want too much choice.
 Some employers offer them, but you can start one yourself.

 How stakeholder pensions work

 Stakeholder pensions must meet minimum standards set by the government.
-These include:

-- low minimum contributions
+- Low minimum contributions.

-- a default investment fund – your money will be invested into this if you don’t want to choose
+- A default investment fund – your money will be invested into this if you don’t want to choose.

-It helps to think of defined-contribution pensions as having two stages.
+It helps to think of defined contribution pensions as having two stages.

 Stage 1 – While you are working

-The fund is usually invested in stocks and shares, along with other investments, with the aim of growing the fund over the years before you retire.
+Your contributions are usually invested in stocks and shares, along with other investments, with the aim of growing the fund over the years before you retire.

 Stage 2 – When you retire